amysmerlick/Porftfolio/README.md

 <Portfolio>

-# _**Introdution**_
+# _**Introduction**_
 ***
-Penn LPS Coding Bootcamp has assigned us with the task of creating our very our portfolio that can showcase our progress over the next 24 weeks.
-This porfolio has been quite challenging, as we had to build code from scratch.
-I used the tools I learned from the first 2 weeks of class and implemented flexboxes.
-The flexboxes allow for seperation among the sections of the portfolio.
-I look forward to being able to expand my porfolio and update it as I learn new skills.
+Penn LPS Coding Bootcamp has assigned us with the task of creating our very own portfolio that can showcase our progress over the next 24 weeks.
+This portfolio has been quite challenging, as we had to build code from scratch.
+I used the tools I learned from the first 2 weeks of class.
+This portfolio was built using CSS techniques.
+I look forward to expanding my portfolio over the course of this bootcamp to track my progress.

 ***
 ### __Installation__